amirgamil/Python-Interview-Tricks/README.md

 Python does not directly have a max heap data structure we can use.
 The easiest way to use one is to use the min heap operation above but:
 1. multiply (i.e. encode) all your values by -1 before pushing them
-2. multiply (i.e. decode) all your valyes by -1 when you access them for a comparison
+2. multiply (i.e. decode) all your values by -1 when you access them for a comparison

-The reason this works is that larger values when multiplier by -1 will be smaller and "pushed to the top."
+The reason this works is that larger values when multiplied by -1 will be smaller and "pushed to the top."
 Imagine a tree with -1 and -5 in a min heap. -5 is smaller so would be stored at the root, but (as long as we remember to encode and decode it) this means it has the properties of a max heap!
 The only thing is **do not forget to encode/decode (i.e. * by -1) all your values before you push/pop.**